jonnydry/Sancho/replit.md

 - **Rate Limiting**: Implemented for all AI and quote API endpoints.
 - **Multi-Page Navigation**: Utilizes React Router for client-side routing.
 - **Account Deletion**: Feature to delete user accounts and associated data.
+- **Support/Donations**: Support page at `/support` with Stripe integration for $1/month subscriptions and one-time donations.
+Includes success/cancel pages for payment flow feedback.

 ## External Dependencies